jeffreyharris/Responsive-Multiple-Choice-Quiz/README.md

 # Responsive-Multiple-Choice-Quiz

 <h2>What's This?</h2>
-An application that creates a multiple choice quiz featuring interactive questions, animations and different outcomes depending on score.
+An application that creates a multiple-choice quiz featuring interactive questions, animations and different outcomes depending on score.
 The application is also responsive, so the quiz will work well on all screen sizes.

 <a href="http://jeffreyharris.net/quiz/index.html">A demo can be seen here.</a>

 <h2>Requirements</h2>
-Jquery 1.11.2 +
+- Jquery 1.11.2 +
-Graphics for the backgrounds of each question.
+- Graphics for the backgrounds of each question.
 The backgrounds can also change depending on the user getting each question correct.

 <h2>Usage:</h2>
 Replace the images and questions in the demo with your own.
 Make sure to mark the correct answer in each question's html code.